- Applications must be received no later than 3 p.m. Central Time on the deadline date. Early submission is encouraged.

 - a full-time student working towards his/her degree.

 At the time of award activation, the candidate must have completed initial coursework and be at the stage of the program where he/she can devote full-time effort to research or activities related to the development into an independent researcher or a related career aimed at improving global cardiovascular health.

-A fellow must have primary responsibility for the writing and the preparation of the Fellowship application, understanding the sponsor will play a significant part in providing guidance to the applicant.
+A fellow must have primary responsibility for the writing and the preparation of the Fellowship application, understanding the mentor will play a significant part in providing guidance to the applicant.

 The AHA does not pay indirect costs on fellowships.